skellis46/slipbox/literature notes/Blitz - Understanding Heidegger on Technology.md

 > But the essence of technology does not just affect things and people.
 It "attacks everything that is: Nature and history, humans, and divinities."
 When theologians on occasion cite the beauty of atomic physics or the subtleties of quantum mechanics as evidence for the existence of God, they have, Heidegger says, placed God "into the realm of the realm of the orderable."[p.72] God becomes technologized.[@blitz-2014-understanding pp.72-73]

 This is the Gestell, or enframing (what translator of Bremen lectures called _positionality_!)
 I am in a mess here really.
 I am in a trap of Heidegger's making.
-See [[two women dancing#^29940f]]
+See [[Lithium dancing#^29940f]]

 ---